kryx2fer/Global-Happiness-Dataset/README.md

-**World Happiness Dataset - Data Analysis Report**
+# ****World Happiness Report - Comprehensive Data Analysis****

-_Using SQLite-Based Insights_

-**1\.
-Overview of the Dataset**

-The World Happiness dataset captures global well-being measures using key indicators such as:
+**By Christopher Iloka**

+## **1\.
+Dataset Overview**

+The World Happiness dataset includes **169 countries**, grouped into **11 regions**, covering **2015 to 2019**.
+The dashboard tracks:

 - Happiness Score
 - GDP per Capita
 - Social Support
 - Healthy Life Expectancy
+- Life Expectancy Contribution
 - Freedom
 - Generosity
 - Perceptions of Corruption
-- Region (available for some years)

-This analysis uses SQL queries to examine trends, rankings, improvements, and relationships between socioeconomic factors and happiness.
+- Confidence Intervals (Lower CI and Upper CI)

+The global summaries shown in the visuals include:

+- **Average Happiness Score:** 5.38
+- **Life Expectancy Contribution:** 0.61
+- **Sum of GDP per Capita:** 716.35
+- **Time Span:** 5 years

+These indicators allow you to study global well-being from both a statistical and regional perspective.

-**2\.
+## **2\.
 Key Analytical Findings**

-**2.1 Top 10 Happiest Countries (Across All Years)**

-Countries with the highest recorded happiness scores represent global leaders in well-being.
-These countries often have strong social support, high GDP, low corruption, and healthy life expectancy.

-**Insight**

-- High-scoring nations maintain exceptional living standards.
-- They often appear repeatedly in annual reports, indicating long-term stability rather than temporary surges.

-**2.2 Global Happiness Trend Over Time (Yearly Averages)**

-Average happiness scores per year reveal whether global happiness is rising, falling, or stable.

-**Insight**

-- In many global datasets, happiness is remarkably stable year-to-year.
-- Declines in certain years often correlate with global crises or economic shocks.

-**2.3 Average Happiness Score per Country (Long-Term Rankings)**

-Calculating long-term averages helps identify consistently happy countries.

-**Insight**

-- Countries like Finland, Denmark, Switzerland, Iceland, and Netherlands often remain at the top.
-- Stability in happiness is strongly associated with strong institutions, social equality, and strong community trust.

-**2.4 Countries With the Largest Change (2015 → 2019)**

-Analyzing improvement and decline between two benchmark years reveals significant shifts.

-**Improvers Insight**

-- Nations with large positive change often experienced:
-  - Economic reforms
-  - Increased political stability
-  - Improved social welfare

-**Decliners Insight**

-- Negative change may indicate:
-  - Conflict or political disruption
-  - Economic recession
-  - Reduced social security or increased corruption

-These comparisons help track progress over medium-term periods.

-**2.5 Top Countries by GDP per Capita**

-GDP per capita rankings identify the world's wealthiest countries in the dataset.

-**Insight**

-- Wealth strongly affects happiness but is **not the only driver**.
-- Some wealthy countries do not rank high in happiness due to inequality or governance problems.

-**2.6 Top Countries with Highest Social Support**

-High social support scores reflect strong community bonds and reliable help networks.

-**Insight**

-- Social support is one of the strongest indicators of happiness.
-- Even countries with moderate GDP can achieve high happiness with strong social structures.

-**2.7 Average Happiness by Region**

-This measures how entire regions perform on average.

-**Insight**

-- Western Europe and North America typically score highest.
-- Sub-Saharan Africa consistently shows lower regional averages due to economic and political challenges.
-- Regional variations reflect cultural, economic, and political differences.

-**2.8 Lowest Corruption Countries**

-Low corruption is measured by low _Perceptions_of_Corruption_ scores.

-**Insight**

-- Countries with low corruption often rank high in happiness.
-- This suggests strong trust in public institutions and effective governance.
-- Transparency and fairness contribute heavily to well-being.

-**2.9 Freedom vs. Happiness Relationship**

-Exploring freedom and happiness together shows how personal and societal freedom impact well-being.

-**Insight**

-- Higher freedom generally correlates with higher happiness.
-- Exceptions occur in countries with high freedom but economic or social instability.

-**2.10 Year-Specific Happiness Rankings (Example: 2018)**

-Ranking countries within a single year helps highlight top performers and yearly shifts.

-**Insight**

-- Useful for dashboards, media reports, and year-by-year comparisons.
-- Helps identify emerging trends within specific time frames.

-**2.11 Missing Data Detection**

-Checking for missing values ensures that analysis is reliable and complete.

-**Insight**

-- Missing values can affect averages, rankings, and correlations.
-- Data cleaning is required before advanced modeling.

-**2.12 Country-Specific Trends (Example: Finland)**

-Examining a single country's scores over all years shows its long-term trajectory.

-**Insight**

-- Long-term improvement indicates policy success and stable growth.
-- Decline highlights stressors such as conflict, inequality, or economic downturn.

-**3\.
-Summary of Findings**

-**Overall Patterns**

-- Northern European countries dominate global happiness rankings.
-- Social support, trust, and freedom are consistently strong predictors of high happiness scores.
-- Wealth contributes to happiness, but only when combined with low corruption and strong social systems.

-**Trends Over Time**

-- Global happiness tends to be stable year-to-year.
-- Significant fluctuations are usually tied to major economic or political events.

-**Improvement & Decline**

-- Some nations show dramatic improvements over multiple years.
-- Others experience noticeable declines due to unrest, recession, or governance issues.

-**Data Quality**

-- Missing data exists and must be addressed before applying machine learning or forecasting.

-**4\.
+### ****2.1 Top 10 Happiest Countries****

+The bar chart highlights the top countries, including:

+- Denmark
+- Norway
+- Finland
+- Switzerland
+- Iceland
+- Netherlands
+- Canada
+- Sweden
+- New Zealand

+**Insight:**
+These nations show long-term stability.
+They repeatedly appear in top rankings thanks to strong institutions, high trust, social safety nets, and low corruption.

+### ****2.2 Global Happiness Trend (2015-2019)****

+The line chart covering yearly averages shows:

+- 2015: 5.376
+- 2016: 5.382
+- 2017: 5.354
+- 2018: 5.382
+- 2019: 5.407

+**What the chart reveals:**
+A small dip in 2017 is visible, followed by a steady recovery.
+Overall, the trend is stable, matching SQL findings that global happiness rarely moves sharply unless major events occur.

+### ****2.3 Long-Term Average Happiness by Country****

+The dashboard and SQL analysis both point to consistent leaders such as Finland, Denmark, Switzerland, Iceland, and Netherlands.

+**Insight:**
+Long-term averages help filter out temporary spikes.
+These countries stay on top because of strong social equality and reliable governance.

+### ****2.4 Countries With the Largest Change (2015 → 2019)****

+Using SQL, improvement and decline were measured over the five-year period.

+**Insights:**

+- **Improving countries** tend to show gains in stability or economic reforms.
+- **Declining countries** usually face political conflict, corruption, or economic pressure.

+Although the dashboard focuses on static averages, the SQL work adds context by showing direction of change.

+### ****2.5 GDP per Capita Analysis****

+The dataset's GDP values (summed at 716.35 in the dashboard) help identify wealthy countries.

+**Insight:**
+High GDP contributes to happiness but doesn't guarantee it.
+Some wealthy countries still score lower due to distrust, inequality, or governance issues.

+### ****2.6 Social Support Leaders****

+SQL analysis highlights countries with the strongest community support systems.

+**Insight:**
+Social support is one of the strongest predictors of happiness.
+Even countries with moderate GDP can achieve high happiness when support networks are strong.

+### ****2.7 Regional Happiness Patterns****

+The bar charts on all three dashboard pages point to clear regional differences:

+Highest regional averages:

+- Australia & New Zealand
+- North America
+- Western Europe
+- Latin America and the Caribbean

+Lowest:

+- Central and Eastern Europe
+- Middle East & North Africa
+- Sub-Saharan Africa

+**What the chart shows:**
+Regions with stable governments, strong economies, and better healthcare consistently score higher.

+### ****2.8 Life Expectancy by Region (Pie Charts)****

+Both the dashboard and SQL findings confirm:

+- Western Europe, North America, and Oceania dominate the life expectancy contributions.
+- Sub-Saharan Africa and parts of MENA have the lowest shares.

+**Chart interpretation:**
+The pie charts make the health gap between regions easy to see.
+Higher life expectancy aligns closely with higher happiness.

+### ****2.9 Confidence Interval (CI) Analysis****

+The grouped bars compare:

+- Lower CI
+- Upper CI
+- Score

+Countries like Denmark, Switzerland, Norway, Finland, and Iceland show narrow CI ranges.

+**Insight:**
+A small CI range means the country's ranking is stable and reliable.
+These visuals confirm that the top countries aren't just scoring high - they're consistently high.

+### ****2.10 Healthy Life Expectancy vs GDP per Capita****

+A dual-line comparison is shown for countries such as Japan, Singapore, Israel, Canada, Sweden, Australia, and several European nations.

+**What the chart shows:**
+Most countries follow the same pattern: higher GDP equals higher healthy life expectancy.
+Exceptions reveal efficient health systems despite modest income levels.

+### ****2.11 Freedom and Corruption Indicators (SQL Findings)****

+- Freedom tends to correlate with higher happiness.
+- Countries with low corruption generally score higher.
+- Outliers show that freedom alone isn't enough without economic or social stability.

+The dashboard doesn't display these metrics directly, but SQL insights add depth to the interpretation.

+### ****2.12 Country-Specific Example: Finland****

+SQL results show Finland's long-term stability at the top of global rankings.

+**Insight:**
+Continuous high performance reflects strong public services, trust in institutions, and balanced socioeconomic development.

+## **3\.
+Summary of Chart Interpretations**

+- **Bar charts** show clear rankings by country and region.
+- **Line charts** reveal year-to-year stability with mild fluctuations.
+- **Pie charts** highlight regional disparities in life expectancy.
+- **Grouped bars** present confidence intervals, helping judge ranking reliability.
+- **Combined metric visuals** help connect happiness score with life expectancy and GDP.

+Together, all visuals give a rounded view of global well-being.

+## **4\.
+Overall Patterns**

+- Northern Europe dominates global happiness rankings.
+- Social support, freedom, trust, and good governance have stronger influence than raw GDP.
+- Wealth matters, but only when combined with fairness, safety, and strong community life.
+- Global happiness is broadly stable year-to-year.
+- Regions like Sub-Saharan Africa and MENA face deep structural challenges.

+## **5\.
 Final Conclusion**

-This analysis provides a comprehensive view of global happiness, identifying the most influential factors, long-term leaders, rising and declining countries, and regional patterns.

-The results support:

-- Policy decision-making
-- International development research
-- Power BI dashboards
-- Trend forecasting
-- Data storytelling and presentations
+The combined dashboard and SQL insights create a full picture of global happiness.
+The world's happiest countries score high not just because they are wealthy, but because they pair economic strength with trust, strong social support, and good governance.

+The five-year trend shows steady global well-being with some variation, while the regional charts highlight deep inequalities.